 The same procedures and grade requirements apply to students taking law courses outside of the United States.
 They should also read the section in this handbook on Study Abroad and check the website of the American Bar Association (http://www.abanet.org/) regarding the accreditation status of foreign law schools and whether the student must submit an application for approval of an independent study program.

 Finally, students who visit at another US law school in their final term should be aware of the following: (1) It is your responsibility to ensure that the resulting transcript from your visit is forwarded to the Law School Registrar.
 The Law School will NOT certify that you have met the JD degree requirements without this transcript.
 (2) If the transcript is greatly delayed, your ability to take an upcoming bar exam may be adversely affected (most jurisdictions require that you have your JD degree before taking their bar exam).
-(3) The UW Law School will typically “back-date” the conferral of degree to the end of the term in question.
-However, if you have not yet submitted a Diploma Privilege application, the application deadline (thirty days following degree conferral) may have already passed.
+(3) You should see the Law School Registrar to determine if the delay will affect your graduation date.
+If you have not yet submitted a Diploma Privilege application, the application deadline (thirty days following degree conferral) may have already passed.
 Early application with the Board of Bar Examiners avoids this problem.

 Part-time student status is entirely the choice of the individual student, and students may change from part-time to full-time status or vice versa when they choose, subject to the usual rules about dropping and adding classes.
 See Chapters 3 and 7 of the Law School Rules for more information about part-time status at matriculation or during law school.